Kiseeeeee/-Jeremiah/README.md

 ## About Me

-I'm a college student who loves to learn and explore new technologies.
-My journey in tech is driven by curiosity and the desire to create meaningful projects.
+I'm currently in college who loves to learn and explore new technologies.

 - Focused on Mobile App and Web Development
 - Always learning and improving my skills